-The Board adopts the recommended order of the administrative law judge as actions set forth in the order.

-Raspberries, LLC dba Dutra Farms, its officers, agents, successors, and assigns, shall take the
+The Board adopts the recommended order of the administrative law judge as stated in the August 8, 2016 Decision of the ALJ and orders that the Respondent T.T.
+Miyasaka, Inc., its officers, agents, successors, and assigns, shall take the actions set forth in the order.